Alaska Marine Highway: Cross-gulf service

 When the MV Kennicott, a vessel certified to operate in open waters, joined the fleet in the summer 1998 the ferry system expanded to include regular cross-gulf sailings.
 Also known as "inter-tie trips", these sailings connect Southeastern Alaska with Southcentral and Southwest regions of the state.
 All cross-gulf trips include a stop at the port of Yakutat, a community unique in that it is served only on a cross-gulf route.
 During 2008, the AMHS provided Yakutat with 10 port calls.

+In recent years, the frequency of cross-gulf trips have diminished as a result of staffing and funding issues.
+There have been many years when no cross-gulf service was offered at all.
+Consequentially Yakutat has seen significantly less service.

 Southwest Alaska

 The Southwest system serves Prince William Sound, Kodiak Island, the Alaska Peninsula, and the Aleutian Islands.
 The MV Tustumena provides regular service between Kodiak, Port Lions, Seldovia and Homer.
 In 2008, between April and October, the MV Tustumena traveled out the Aleutian chain once a month to Unalaska/Dutch Harbor, stopping at Chignik, Sand Point, King Cove, False Pass, Akutan and Cold Bay.
 This trip is not made in the winter because of adverse weather conditions.
 In 2008 service in Prince William Sound to Valdez, Cordova and Whittier was provided by the MV Aurora.
 The MV Chenega provided additional service during the summer season, and the MV Kennicott provided supplemental service.
 AMHS also provided fifty-five stops in the village of Tatitlek and thirty-six stops in Chenega Bay.
 Tourist passengers add a significant percentage to the Prince William Sound traffic in the summer, especially between Valdez and Whittier.
 In the winter months when traffic demand was significantly reduced and weather conditions worsened, the MV Chenega was moved to North Lynn Canal to replace the Fairweather for its overhaul period.
 The MV Tustumena also underwent a CIP project, leaving the MV Aurora to provide service between the ports.